But First We Brunch!

 • Sweetened condensed milk Make sure to read your label so you don't accidentally pick up evaporated milk.
 The cans look almost identical, but couldn't be more different.
 Sweetened condensed milk has had more than half of the water removed and sugar added.
 Evaporated milk also has most of its water removed, but contains no sugar.
 Read that label!

 • Caramel I started out making this recipe fancy-like, making my own black pepper salted caramel, but realized not everyone is a crazy overachiever like me and might want a quick and easy recipe.
 But if you have the time and you want to go for it, you can make your own caramel.
-I have an easy version in my Salted Caramel Brownies recipe (allow the caramel to cool after making, but don't refrigerate.)
+There are plenty of good recipes on the internet.
 Whether you use store bought caramel, or homemade, just remember to add the salt and pepper.

 Salted Caramel in a mason jar.